rotki/rotki/docs/api.rst

    .. note::
       This endpoint is only available for premium users

-   Doing a PATCH on the the watchers endpoint allows you to edit a number of watchers by identifier.
+   Doing a PATCH on the watchers endpoint allows you to edit a number of watchers by identifier.
 If one of the identifier is not found, the whole method fails.

    **Example Request**: